pkgjs/support/doc/command-line-usage.md

 Once you have node.js installed (version 10.x or later) you can run the support command directly using npx or optionally npm install the package and add the `bin` directory to your path.
-In either case you can run the support tool using `npx support`.
+In either case you can run the support tool using `npx @pkgjs/support`.

 ## Package Consumers